tarrekshaban/typescript-baseline/README.md

 # typescript-baseline

-This is the baseline configuration for typescript projects
+This is the baseline configuration for typescript projects using Express and Node.